 I’ve been seeing the Anycubic name pop up a lot lately.
-They seem to be making a name for themselves in the low-end market.
+They are making a huge splash in the low-end market.
+The Anycubic Photon has been taking the SLA market by storm.
+This is the little printer that can.
+It is inexpensive at under $500 and the reviews for it are outstanding.
+This one has caught on, and is gaining a quickly growing following.
 Their Mega i3 has been getting a lot of praise for its quality at such a low price.
 Their Kossel seems to have the same response and is easily upgraded and expanded upon.
-They have a Resin DLP printer coming soon as well, bringing their low-cost solutions to this realm giving the Wanhao D7 and Tevo Firefly some competition.
+It’s my personal go-to 3D Printer now.

 The i3 Mega is an i3 Cartesian style printer with a 210 x 210 x 205mm build area.
 It is about average for an i3 designed printer.
 Where it goes beyond other printers in this category is that it comes with a metal frame, touch screen control, plus has power loss recovery and filament sensor built in.
 These latter two are non-existent in the lower end market.
 Like the CR-10 and Tevo Tornado, it also comes “mostly” assembled and tested.
 This is one of the printers I talk about in my 3D buying Guide because of the reviews.
 You can see video reviews from 3D Maker Noob and well as CHEP 3D Printing as well as Greg_FL talking about it.
 You can purchase it from these online stores: (Amazon | Gearbest | AliExpress Official Store).